 Go To Open Mics, Performances & Community Events

-Unless you’re in Nowheresville, USA, there should be live music events happening in your locality.
+Unless you’re in Nowheresville, USA (not a real place), there should be live music events happening in your locality.
 It’s a good idea to begin attending them and making a few connections.

 Don’t overlook or ignore events just because they are small.
 Realistically, you’re probably not going to be able to connect with key people at stadium events.
 People at pubs, bars, clubs, community halls and coffeehouses are much more accessible.

 Even if all you do is engage in a bit of preliminary research by asking musicians and hosts some basic questions around what challenges they’re experiencing and what they’d like to accomplish in their careers, you’ll learn a lot.

 I have a friend who regularly attended singer-songwriter events in my locality of Calgary, Alberta.
 He was known as one of the greatest supporters of the community, hosting events and offering valuable tips to musicians who were looking to grow their careers.
 I don’t think he ultimately made a career out of that, but he nevertheless rose to the level of an important influencer in the local market.

 That may not be the trajectory you want to follow, but if you’re looking for ideas on what solutions you could provide or how to serve the industry at large, going to local music events will prove beneficial.

 And, if you want a career at a company, the best way is to get a referral from someone you know.
 That’s why you need to…

 Connect With The Right People In The Music Industry